danchoi/jsontsv/README.md

 Input should be a stream of JSON objects of the same or mostly similar shape, separated by whitespace such as newlines.
-If the objects are wrapped in a JSON array at the top level or more deeply nested, use the [jq][jq] tool by Stephan Dolan to unwrap or extract the objects, e.g.:
+If the objects are wrapped in a JSON array at the top level or nested inside a top-level object, use the [jq][jq] tool by Stephan Dolan to extract an object stream, e.g.:

 [jq]:http://stedolan.github.io/jq/